What Should You Know About Translation Style Guide?

 Therefore, to help translators go on the right track, you should indicate your preferred tone of voice clearly.
 Here is a list of some common tones of voice you might find useful:

 What’s more, it is highly recommended that you provide your translators with your target audience’s profile.
 Such information gives your translation resources a clear picture of the languages they should use to effectively communicate with your target audiences.
 Try to include:

 - Key demographic details namely ages, locations, education levels, and other lifestyle indicators.

 - Notable market obstacles.

-The linguistic preferences of each company are unique based on the characteristic of the content and the company’s writing style.
-In general, this section should mention the following basic linguistic elements.
+The linguistic preferences of each company are unique based on the characteristic of the nature of the content and the company’s writing style.
+In general, this section should mention the following basic linguistic elements:

-To make sure the outcome is as you expected, you should remind the translators to pay attention to small yet important spelling factors as follow:
+To make sure the outcome is as you expected, you should remind your translators to pay attention to small yet important spelling factors as follow:

 - Words with various ways of writing.
 E.g. high-quality or high quality, fanpage or fan page.

 - Alternate spellings for different groups of audiences.
 E.g. British English or American English.